vlnn/kinesis-advantage-2/README.md

-# kinetic-advantage2
+# kinesis-advantage-2
-## Sane layouts for the THE KEYBOARD
+## Sane layouts for the THE KINESIS KEYBOARD

 Kinesis Advantage2 is the state-of-the-art ergonomic keyboard with sofisticated configuration setup.